-David T. Kausch and Jeffrey T. Tebeau are Members of the American Academy of Actuaries and meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinions contained herein.
+David T. Kausch, Jeffrey T. Tebeau, and Abra D. Hill are Members of the American Academy of Actuaries (MAAA).
+These actuaries meet the Academy's Qualification Standards to render the actuarial opinions contained herein.

 The signing actuaries are independent of the plan sponsor.

-Gabriel, Roeder, Smith & Company will be pleased to review this valuation and Report with the Board of Trustees and to answer any questions pertaining to the valuation.
+Gabriel, Roeder, Smith & Company will be pleased to review this valuation and report with the Board of Trustees and to answer any questions pertaining to the valuation.